Developing your first npm library - Build, CI and Publish

 What files to release? - Add .npmignore

-excludes the files we don't want to release in npm as a package.
-We should exclude all develop-stage files but compiled files in ./dist
+.npmignore excludes the files we don't want to release in npm as a package.
+We should exclude all develop-stage files but compiled files in ./dist and package.json, CHANGELOG.md as well as LICENSE.

 src